wolfSSL/wolfBoot/docs/encrypted_partitions.md

 Vice-versa, all read operations will decrypt the data stored when the feature is enabled.

-An extra option is provided to the `sign.py` sign tool to encrypt the firmware update after signing it, so that it can be stored as is in the external memory by the application, and will be decrypted by the bootloader in order to verify the update and begin the installation.
+An extra option is provided to the `sign` tool to encrypt the firmware update after signing it, so that it can be stored as is in the external memory by the application, and will be decrypted by the bootloader in order to verify the update and begin the installation.